Amherst FSL Workshop 2018

 (10:00am-11:15am) Group-level analysis (Lecture & Practical)

 An overview of how to set up group-level analyses, as well as caveats to be aware of.
 The lecture will cover the basic mechanisms of group analysis, and correction issues unique to fMRI data.
+We will also briefly discuss the findings of Eklund et al. (2016).

 - Second-level vs. third-level analysis